Are Mortgage Points Worth It?

 Each point you purchase lowers your APR by 0.25%.
 For example, if your rate is 4% and you buy one point, your APR rate would go down to 3.75% for the life of the loan.
 Because your rate is lower, you will save a little bit on every one of your mortgage payments.
 Eventually, over time, those savings will increase and equal and surpass the amount you had to pay for the discount.
 This is known as the break-even point.

 Mortgage calculators can help you determine exactly where that break-even point is.
 If you end up selling your home or refinancing before the break-even point, you’ll lose money on the mortgage points.
 If you keep your home longer than the break-even point, you’ll start to realize some savings.
-Keep in mind, though, that assumption assumes all other conditions are the same.
+Keep in mind, though, that all other conditions remain the same.
 Many would argue that you have to also calculate the money you could have earned over that period by putting the money you spent on points in another form of investment.

 Types of mortgage points